What is mainframe modernization and what are its key benefits?

 Mainframe as a Service (MFaaS)

 The Mainframe as a Service approach is a situation when the organization turns to the pay-per-use model and uses the provider's mainframe hardware, software licenses, disaster recovery, data center operations, and other features.
 The MFaaS model offers flexible pricing and reduced downtime risk as hosting and maintaining the mainframe infrastructure is the provider's core business.
-This approach is advisable when your infrastructure becomes too complex and costly to maintain, and your organization lacks in-house employees with relevant expertise
+This approach is advisable when your infrastructure becomes too complex and costly to maintain, and your organization lacks in-house employees with relevant expertise.

 Managed mainframe services

 Managed mainframe services are suitable for organizations that prefer to own their mainframe software and hardware assets but want to avoid addressing the challenge of managing mainframe operations in-house due to the lack of critical resources or high costs.
 In such a scenario, the vendor's job is to care for your mainframe infrastructure.
-If you already own a mainframe infrastructure, this model offers access to experts who can modernize your mainframe with the latest technologies.
+If you already own a mainframe infrastructure, this model offers access to in-demand IT experts who can modernize your mainframe with the latest technologies.

 The 5R's approach